ibm-cloud-docs/vpc/file_storage_vpc_byok_encryption.md

    | Encryption service instance | If you provisioned multiple KMS instances in your account, select the one that includes the root key that you want to use for customer-managed encryption. |
    | Key name | Select the root key within the KMS instance that you want to use for encrypting the share. |
    | Key ID | The field shows the key ID that is associated with the data encryption key that you selected. |
-   {: caption="Table 3.
-Values for customer-managed encryption for file shares." caption-side="bottom"}
+   {: caption="Values for customer-managed encryption for file shares." caption-side="bottom"}

 1. When all the required information is entered, click **Create file share**.
 You return to the {{site.data.keyword.filestorage_vpc_short}} page, where a message indicates that the file share is provisioning.
 When the transaction completes, the share status changes to **Active**.